HYF-Class20/agile-development-group1-loruki/README.md

 everything you need to get started.
 Loruki is an ideal choice for those looking for a reliable and scalable hosting solution.

-Thank you for visiting The Tree Portal.
+Thank you for visiting Loruki.

 ## Code Contributors